Hotell/blogposts/2018-10/typed-react-app-without-ts/blogpost.md

 yarn add -D @types/react{,-dom}
 ```

-Now our index.html is gonna contain some content and webpack is gonna use it as a template and it will inject our bundle within that file ( thanks to html-webpack-plugin ).
+Now our `index.html` is gonna contain some basic boilerplate for booting up a React SPA ( mount point div) and it's gonna be processed by webpack, which will inject our bundle file within it (kudos to `html-webpack-plugin`):
-Important is to not forget to provide our mount point:

-**index.html**
+**src/index.html**

 ```html
 <body>